farzad-mos/CV_engineer/1_CV_programming/README.md

 ---
 ### Project definition:
-C++ program for Computer vision progamming assignment at Lendurai including `main.cpp`, `CMakeLists.txt`, and `Manual.md`.
+C++ program for Computer vision progamming assignment including `main.cpp`, `CMakeLists.txt`, and `Manual.md`.
 The code uses OpenCV for image processing, implements a basic perspective transformation, and includes simplified versions of the bonus features (seasonal changes and thermal camera simulation).
 A report is included as inline comments in `main.cpp`.

 ---

 ### Introduction
-Drone Camera Image Simulator was built for the Lendurai job assignment.
+Drone Camera Image Simulator was built.
 As someone with a basic background in `cpp` programming, I approached this project step-by-step, focusing on making it simple, clear, and functional.

 1. **Understanding the Task**:
    - The assignment asked for a C++ program that takes a satellite image and some inputs (x, y coordinates, altitude, and tilt angle) to create an image as if seen from a drone’s camera.
 I needed to make the output look realistic, like what a drone flying at a certain height and angle would see.